 March 25, 2014 at 10:00 a.m., press statements immediately following hearing (oral arguments have been extended to 90 minutes)

 U.S. Supreme Court, 1 First St NE, Washington, DC 20543

-Attorneys for the Becket Fund for Religious Liberty, counsel for Hobby Lobby Stores, Inc., will be available for additional comment following the argument.
+Attorneys for Becket, counsel for Hobby Lobby Stores, Inc., will be available for additional comment following the argument.

 Becket is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions—from Anglicans to Zoroastrians.
 For 19 years its attorneys have been recognized as experts in the field of church-state law.
 Becket recently won a 9-0 Supreme Court victory in Hosanna-Tabor v.
 EEOC, which The Wall Street Journal called one of “the most important religious liberty cases in a half century.”